Maricunga Lithium Project

 infrastructure, plus an Environmental Impact Assessment (EIA).

-- The Board and Technical Committee for the joint-venture holding company will be split between LPI, MSB and Li3 Energy from the outset, based
+- The Board and Technical Committee for the joint-venture holding company will be split between LPI, MSB and Bearing Lithium based on each company’s

 Maricunga Joint Venture Ownership Structure

 - In Chile, lithium is considered “strategic” and therefore under the current mining law, it is a non-concessible substance.

 - Only mining exploitation concessions initiated before 1979 are authorized for the exploitation of lithium.
 The Cocina, San Fransisco, Salamina,

 and Despreciada mining concessions fall under this category (referred herein as “old code” tenements / claims) and will be the focus of

 initial exploration and development efforts.
 The Historical Resource falls within adjacent, non-grandfathered, Litio concessions.